53947/triadblue/replit.md

 ## Overview

 ConsoleBlue is a unified, password-protected task management and documentation hub designed to manage multiple Replit projects.
 It features a public landing page for the TriadBlue ecosystem (BusinessBlueprint, HostsBlue, SwipesBlue) and acts as a command center for tracking tasks, conversations, GitHub activity, and project data.
-The system includes AI-powered conversation extraction for action items and API key-based integration for external projects.
+The system includes AI-powered conversation extraction for action items, API key-based integration for external projects, and a Project Documentation Generator for creating standardized documentation using Handlebars templates.
 It follows a dark-first design aesthetic with fluorescent blue accents, Archivo typography, and is built as a full-stack web application with React and Express.js, drawing inspiration from Linear, Notion, and GitHub for productivity and information density.

 ## User Preferences